 On this one-day festival, the people from tribes all around Guangxi province come together, wearing their best traditional clothes, all in red.
 There are games and competitions including beauty parades, folk drumming, sports and tug-of-war.
 Young men and women try to find love and there is folk music and dancing.

-Hosted at Hong Kong´s spectacular Victoria Harbour, the annual Dragon Boat Festival gathers local teams to race against each other in their fiercely decorated dragon boats.
+During Dragon Boat Festival, local teams race against each other in their fiercely decorated dragon boats with some of the biggest and most competitive in Stanley.
 Spectators can expect pounding drums and roaring crowds, alongside cold beers and live music on site.